Likelihood-Free Frequentist Inference: Bridging Classical Statistics and Machine Learning for Reliable Simulator-Based Inference: Introduction

 \section{Introduction}

 Hypothesis testing and uncertainty quantification are the hallmarks of scientific inference.
 Methods that achieve good statistical performance (e.g., high power) often rely on being able to explicitly evaluate a likelihood function, which relates parameters of the data-generating process to observed data.
 However, in many areas of science and engineering, complex phenomena are modeled by forward simulators that {\em implicitly} define a likelihood function.
 For example,\footnote{ {\bf Notation.} Let $F_{\theta}$ represent the stochastic forward \revJMLR{model} for a sample point $\X \in \mathcal{X}$ at parameter $\theta \in \Theta$. \revJMLR{We refer to $F_{\theta}$ as a ``simulator'', as the assumption is that we can sample data from the model.} We denote i.i.d ``observable'' data from $F_{\theta}$ by $\D=\left\{ \X_1,\ldots,\X_n \right\}$, and the actually observed or measured data by $D=\left\{ \x_1^{\text{obs}},\ldots,\x_n^{\text{obs}} \right\}$.
-The likelihood function \revEJS{is defined as $\mathcal{L}(D;\theta)=\prod_{i=1}^{n} p(\x_i^{\text{obs}}|\theta)$, where $p(\cdot|\theta)$ is the density of $F_\theta$ with respect to a fixed dominating measure $\nu$\revEJS{, which could be the Lebesgue measure.}}} given input parameters \revJMLR{$\theta$ from some parameter space $\Theta$}, a stochastic model \revJMLR{$F_\theta$} may encode the interaction of atoms or elementary particles\revEJS{, or the transport of radiation through the atmosphere or through matter in the Universe by combining deterministic dynamics with random fluctuations and measurement errors,} to produce synthetic data $\X$.
+The likelihood function \revEJS{is defined as $\mathcal{L}(D;\theta)=\prod_{i=1}^{n} p(\x_i^{\text{obs}}|\theta)$, where $p(\cdot|\theta)$ is the density of $F_\theta$ with respect to a fixed dominating measure $\nu$\revEJS{, which could be the Lebesgue measure.}}} given input parameters \revJMLR{$\theta$ from some parameter space $\Theta$}, a stochastic model \revJMLR{$F_\theta$} may encode the interaction of atoms or elementary particles\revEJS{, or the transport of radiation through the atmosphere or through matter in the Universe by combining deterministic dynamics with random fluctuations and measurement errors,} to produce synthetic data $\X$. \\\\ Simulation-based inference \addEJS{with an intractable likelihood} is commonly referred to as {\em likelihood-free inference} (LFI).
+The most well-known approach to LFI is Approximate Bayesian Computation (ABC; see \cite{beaumont2002approximate, marin2012approximate, sisson2018handbook} for a review).
+These methods use simulations sufficiently close to the observed data $D=\left\{ \x_1^{\text{obs}},\ldots,\x_n^{\text{obs}} \right\}$ to infer the underlying parameters, or more precisely, the posterior distribution $p(\theta|D)$.
+Recently, the arsenal of LFI methods has been expanded with new machine learning algorithms (such as neural density estimators) that instead use the output from simulators as training data.
+The objective here is to learn a ``surrogate model'' or {\em approximation} of the likelihood $p(D|\theta)$ or posterior \revJMLR{$p(\theta|D)$}.
+The surrogate model, rather than the simulations themselves, is then used for inference. \addEJS{Machine-learning (ML) based methods have revolutionized LFI in terms of the complexity and dimensionality of the problems that can be tackled (see \cite{Cranmer2020Review} for a recent review).
+Nevertheless, neither ABC nor ML-based LFI approaches guarantee confidence sets with frequentist coverage,} which are crucial to ensure reliability of downstream scientific conclusions.
+Suppose that we have a high-fidelity simulator $F_\theta$, which implicitly encodes the likelihood, and that we observe data $\D$ of finite sample size $n$. \addTwo{We address two open challenges in LFI:}\\